Travelers’ Century Club: Countries & Territories Visited

 Can of beer in Taiwan

-They include Kosovo, Transnistria, Western Sahara, Palestine and Abkhazia, all of which I have been to.
+They include Kosovo, Transnistria, Western Sahara, Palestine, and Abkhazia, all of which I have visited.
 All of which I have backpacked.

 View of Prizren old town in Kosovo: